Miracle Hikaru

-Miracle Hikaru (ミラクルひかる, Mirakuru Hikaru), is a Japanese impressionist of the comedic performing arts from Toyooka, Hyōgo.
+Miracle Hikaru (ミラクルひかる, Mirakuru Hikaru) (born 9 April 1980), is a Japanese impressionist of the comedic performing arts from Toyooka, Hyōgo.
 She is best known for her impersonation of Hikaru Utada.
 Her professional activities are currently managed by Jinsei Pro.

 Prior to her career as an Impressionist, she was a hairstylist.
 She initially came to Tokyo to gain a position as a stylist at a renowned hair salon.
 Miracle has been noted to have a sheep phobia.

 On January 23, 2008, Miracle Hikaru released "Miracle (1)," a hip-hop album in the mimicry style of Hikaru Utada.
 It has 8 tracks, distributed by King Records.